gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties based on these values:

       - starts at x-position 0cm and at y-position 0cm
-      - second point is at x-position 1cm and at y-position 1cm
+      - second point is at x-position `1` cm and at y-position `1` cm
-      - third point is at x-position 2cm and at y-position 0cm
+      - third point is at x-position `2` cm and at y-position 0cm
 ===== ======